Fadoli/dandere2x/README.md

 Now you have acess to the AUR

-Running the following command should get everything working in the waifu2x side:
+Running the following command should get everything working in the waifu2x vulkan version side:

 > yay -Syu ncnn-git waifu2x-ncnn-vulkan-git